cabol/west/README.md

 Overview
 --------

-The application `WEST` implements a distributed Web/Event-Driven System's Tool, based on WebSockets and Distributed Erlang.
+The application `WEST` (Web/Event-Driven System's Tool) is a tool to build distributed messaging systems, is based on WebSockets and Distributed Erlang.
 It enables applications communicate each other using a simple JSON-based or Text-based protocol through the WebSockets API, breaking the traditional centralized model of MoM and ESB, implementing a real P2P communication and integration system.

 WEST enables the development of real time and mission critical messaging systems, given properties such as: massive concurrency, fault-tolerance, high scalability, high performance, and high availability.